areee/dart_kassakuitti_cli/README.md

 ### Default usage

-Basic usage with defaults looks like this:
+Basic usage with defaults looks like this (assumption is that we're in the project folder):

 ```
 dart run bin/dart_kassakuitti_cli.dart